"Bootstrap Domain of Dependence": Bounds and Time Decay of Solutions of the Wave Equation: Introduction

 \subsection{Overview}

 This paper is organized as follows.
 A brief but somewhat detailed overview of previous decay results for the obstacle scattering problem is presented in \Cref{sec:detailed_review}.
-Then, after preliminaries presented in \Cref{sec:prelim}, \Cref{sec:theory_part_i} introduces the bootstrap domain-of-dependence formulation and it presents \Cref{3d_decay_thm}, which shows that for obstacles satisfying the $q$-growth condition, if the Neumann trace is ``small'' on a (slightly extended) bootstrap DoD time interval, then, absent additional illumination on and after that interval, it must remain ``permanently small'', that is, small for all times subsequent to that interval. \Cref{sec:theory_part_ii} then extends the estimates and it establishes, in \Cref{3d_decay_thm_ii} and Corollaries~\ref{decay_corr} and~\ref{decay_corr_energy}, various superalgebraically fast time decay estimates for solutions in presence of such obstacles as well as associated local solution energies.
+Then, after preliminaries presented in \Cref{sec:prelim}, \Cref{sec:theory_part_i} introduces the bootstrap domain-of-dependence formulation and it presents \Cref{3d_decay_thm}, which shows that for obstacles satisfying the $q$-growth condition, if the Neumann trace is ``small'' on a (slightly extended) bootstrap DoD time interval, then, absent additional illumination during and after that interval, it must remain ``permanently small'', that is, small for all times subsequent to that interval. \Cref{sec:theory_part_ii} then extends the results of \Cref{sec:theory_part_i}, establishing, in \Cref{3d_decay_thm_ii} and Corollaries~\ref{decay_corr} and~\ref{decay_corr_energy}, various super-algebraically fast-decay results, including super-algebraic decay of the local energy (eq.~\eqref{local_energy} below) for all obstacles satisfying the $q$-growth condition.